CLOTHES

 and Charles IV.
 This is more the kind of crown or coronet

 that a noble woman might wear.
-It was forged in one piece.
+It was forged in one piece or pieces

 Goldsmiths in France, Northern Spain and Northern Italy were considered